 As you noticed, app shortcuts are shortcuts to the features of this specific app.
 You can access these features directly from home screen without starting the app first.

-The major differences between context menu in home screen of Galaxy S8 and S8+ and App shortcuts in Android Nougat 7.1 are:
+The major differences between context menu in the home screen of Galaxy S8 and S8+ and app shortcuts in Android Nougat 7.1 are: